bakame-php/laravel-intl-formatter/README.md

 Each function uses the same arguments in the same order as the Twig Extra package filters/functions.

+### Locale specification

+If no `locale` is specified in function calls, the function will use the result of `Illuminate\Support\Facades\App::currentLocale()` as the locale value to use.

+### functions signature

-If you are using a Laravel application in PHP8+, you can use named parameters to improve functions usage.
+In PHP8+, you can use named parameters to improve functions usages as they tend to have a lot of arguments:

 **In PHP7.4**